biggis-project/biggis-docs/contributing.rst

 .. note:: Changes you make will not be automatically applied; you will have
           to rebuild the docs yourself.
 Luckily the docs build in about a second.

+Notes about sphinx format
+^^^^^^^^^^^^^^^^^^^^^^^^^
+Currently, we use `sphinx <http://sphinx-doc.org>`__ and its RST format to write the documentation.
+We also tried the `mkdocs <http://mkdocs.org>`__ tool which uses Markdown as input format.
+Markdown is easier and more familiar to github users than RST but it has some drawbacks.

+The main showstoppers are the following:

+1. PDF cannot be generated using [mkdocs]
+2. Generated HTML hosted at `readthedocs.io <http://readthedocs.io>`__ is not
+   searchable which is a known bug.
+There are some half-working workarounds e.g. used by the `Gobblin project <https://github.com/linkedin/gobblin>`__.

+Since we want to generate HTML as well as PDF documents, we would like to use images in a vector format.
+For HTML it is SVG that is vector-based and rendered by new browesers.
+For PDF, we had to resort to PDF format due to some bug in the sphinx tool.
+Luckily, we can convert all SVG files automatically using the `figconv tool <https://github.com/vsimko/figconv>`__.
+Figconv converts multiple input formats into PDF and automatically crops the output.
+Moreover, It only converts changed files, therefore it can be called multiple times, e.g. before every push to github.

+- TODO: how to include images into text
+- TODO: how to include figures into text (and using references to figures)